-5.1.
-Pharmacodynamic properties
+5.1 Pharmacodynamic properties

-Pharmacotherapeutic group: Selective calcium channel blockers with direct cardiac effects, Phenylalkylamine derivatives, ATC code: C08DA01.
+Pharmacotherapeutic group: Calcium channel blockers; Selective calcium channel blockers with direct cardiac effects, ATC Code: C08DA01

 Verapamil hydrochloride is a white or practically white crystalline powder.
-It is practically odorless and has a bitter taste.
+It is practically odourless and has a bitter taste.
 It is soluble in water, freely soluble in chloroform, sparingly soluble in alcohol and practically insoluble in ether.

-The chemical name of verapamil hydrochloride is benzeneacetonitrile, α -[3-[{2-(3, 4dimethoxyphenyl) ethyl}methylaminol] propyl]-3, 4-dimethoxy- α -(1-methylethyl) hydrochloride.
+The chemical name of verapamil hydrochloride is benzeneacetonitrile, $\alpha$ -[3-[{2-(3, 4dimethoxyphenyl) ethyl} methylaminol] propyl]-3, 4-dimethoxy- $\alpha$ -(1-methylethyl) hydrochloride.

-It has a molecular weight of 491.07 and the molecular formula is C27H38N204 x HCl.
+It has a molecular weight of 491,07 and the molecular formula is C27H38N204 • HCl.